LesleyWagner/dutch-expressions-website/README.md

-# privacy policies
+# Dutch expressions
-This repo contains privacy policies for Android apps I developed.
+Developer website for the Android app Dutch Expressions.